Apoorva-vk/Medicinal-leaf-detection/README.md

-# Medicinal-leaf-detection
-Built and trained a CNN based Medicinal Leaf Detection model in Python, achieving 93% classification accuracy  across plant species
+# 🌿 Medicinal Leaf Detection

+## Overview
-Detects medicinal plant species from leaf images.
+A CNN-based deep learning application that identifies medicinal plant species from leaf images.

-CNN-based image classification model.
-Upload and classify leaf images.
+## Features
+- Detects medicinal plant species
+- Image classification using CNN
+- User-friendly interface
-Achieved 93% classification accuracy.
+- 93% classification accuracy

-Simple and user-friendly Python interface.
-Technologies Used
+## Technologies Used
-Python
+- Python
+- TensorFlow
-TensorFlow / Keras
+- Keras
-OpenCV
+- OpenCV
-NumPy
+- NumPy
-Tkinter (if you used it for the GUI)
-Pillow (PIL)
+- Pillow (PIL)

+## Results
+- Model Accuracy: 93%

+## Screenshots
+Project screenshots are included in this repository.

+## Note
+The dataset and trained model (.h5) files are not included because of their large size.